torchbox/wagtailapi/docs/usage.md

 ##### Specifying a list of fields to return

-As you can see, we still only get the ``title`` field by default.
-I didn't want to just throw in all fields onto the listing as I imagine most of them won't be used in listings (and are intended to only be used in detail pages).
+As you can see, we still only get the ``title`` field, even though we have selected a type.
+That's because listing pages require you to explicitly tell it what extra fields you would like to see.
+You can do this with the ``fields`` query parameter.

-As the client probably knows best about what fields they want, I added another query parameter to allow them to choose a list of fields called ``fields``.
+Just set ``fields`` to a command-separated list of field names that you would like to use.

 ```json
     GET /api/v1/pages/?type=demo.BlogPage&fields=title,date_posted,feed_image